 Many people turn to real estate investing to grow their wealth.
-When done well, real estate investing may produce attractive returns.
+When done well, this type of investing may produce attractive returns.
 It also holds the possibility of being a regular income source over the long run.

 There are several options for investing in real estate.
-As a real estate investor, you might purchase residential or commercial real estate properties for investment purposes.
-The goal is to rent them out and live off of the income.
+You might purchase residential or commercial properties for investment purposes.
+The goal is to rent the property and live off of the income.

 The work involved and the money needed to get involved in the traditional real estate game can be overwhelming for many people.
-However there are other options for people wanting to potentially grow wealth through real estate.
+However there are other options, like crowdfunded real estate, for people wanting to potentially grow wealth through real estate.

 Fundrise is one of the more well-known investment firms focusing on what’s commonly called crowdfunded or crowdsourced real estate investing.
 Fundrise can be a good way to get started investing in real estate with low minimums.